-Ciprofloxacin 500 mg film-coated tablets are indicated for the treatment of the following infections.
+Emisflox-Ciprofloxacin 500 mg film-coated tablets are indicated for the treatment of the following infections (see sections 4.4 and 5.1).
 Special attention should be paid to available information on resistance to ciprofloxacin before commencing therapy.
 Consideration should be given to official guidance on the appropriate use of antibacterial agents.